 You can do this on your own.
 For the first time ever (and especially in the last couple of years), you can implement systems so powerful, they let you find the right idea, build traffic, convert visitors to subscribers, and sell — all automatically, and all on your own.

 You can be out with friends and watch sales roll in.
-You can do it from any country you live in (even Slovenia, like one of my Zero to Launch students).
+You can do it from any country you live in (even Saudi Arabia, like one of my Zero to Launch students).
 Your success or failure is in your own hands.

 At IWT, we’ve journeyed through personal finance.
 We’ve mastered careers.
 We’ve even tackled our inner psychology.
 Now, the ability to have a flexible schedule and location, control over your time, and a truly scalable business — this is the next step to a Rich Life.